 Our pets are a wonderful laughter resource.
 Pip’s intense joie de vivre is infectious, and PJ’s happy grin whenever she runs toward me always creates a reflected one in me.
 Teach your dog a new trick that you find amusing, buy a silly toy, cultivate such moments carefully, as they will pay long-term dividends.

-These are just four of the many options.
+These are just five of the many options.
 The key is to treat your mood not as something out of your control but as something readily changeable.
 You know it is.
 You can be feeling lousy before a phone call with an upbeat friend and much better afterward.
 Since you know it can change, start observing the sorts of things that change it for the better and then – do those things.
 You may be surprised just how reliably you can shift a bad mood to a better one with a little self-inflicted joy.

 Note: I would love to hear the sorts of things that create joy in you.
 Please share them with me on our forums.
 See you there!